-The GRM will specify an individual who will be responsible for dealing with any gender-based violence (GBV) issues, should they arise.
+The GRM will specify an individual responsible for dealing with any gender-based violence (GBV) issues, should they arise.
 A list of GBV service providers will be kept available by the project.
-The

-GRM should assist GBV survivors by referring them to GBV Services Provider(s) for support immediately after receiving a complaint directly from a survivor.
+The GRM should assist GBV survivors by referring them to GBV Services Provider(s) for support immediately after receiving a complaint directly from a survivor.